-3 blunt pencils (that do not write at all), 1 pencil sharpener, 20-30 small pieces of paper (8x8cm or similar) A list of questions to ask in the course of the walk (please make up your own questions that you consider relevant)
+3 blunt pencils (that do not write at all), 1 pencil sharpener, 20-30 small pieces of paper (8x8cm or similar)

 Remember: Do not interfere with the negotiations between the groups.
-Point out during the reflections that the assumptions that a. there would be a winner and b. the group with the most cards with their name on it would win were incorrect.
+Point out during the reflections that the assumptions that a) there would be a winner and b) the group with the most cards with their name on it would win were incorrect.
 There is no winner in this game.